listlessbird/poland-ai-ts-workshop/exercises/04-agents-and-workflows/04.2-streaming-custom-data-to-the-frontend/problem/readme.md

 ## Steps To Complete

+- Check out the [reference material](/exercises/99-reference/99.2-custom-data-parts-streaming/explainer/readme.md) on streaming custom data parts.
+This will tell you how to update the `MyMessage` type.

-- Create a `MyMessage` type with custom data parts for 'slack-message' and 'slack-message-feedback'
+- Update the `MyMessage` type with custom data parts for 'slack-message' and 'slack-message-feedback'

 - Update the API to use `streamText` instead of `generateText` for the first draft and evaluation

-- Create a `createUIMessageStream` to manage the writing of messages and data parts
+- Create a `createUIMessageStream` to manage the writing of messages and data parts.
+Check the [reference material](/exercises/99-reference/99.3-custom-data-parts-stream-to-frontend/explainer/readme.md) to understand how to do this.

 - Use the `writer.write()` method to add custom data parts to the stream as they're generated

+- Ensure that all the data parts are written with consistent ids.
+Check out the [reference material](/exercises/99-reference/99.4-custom-data-parts-id-reconciliation/explainer/readme.md) to understand how to do this.

 - Update the frontend to use the custom `MyMessage` type in the `useChat` hook

-- Modify the `Message` component to render the custom data parts with appropriate styling
+- Modify the `Message` component to render the custom data parts with appropriate styling.
+Again, the [reference material](/exercises/99-reference/99.3-custom-data-parts-stream-to-frontend/explainer/readme.md) has some tips here.

 - Test your implementation by running the local dev server and checking if you see the Slack message draft and feedback appearing on the screen before the final message